qoq/esclib.github.io/README.md

 Escort detectors use a very packet-based simple protocol.
 Each packet is formatted as follows:
 <PRE>
 byte 0xF5 (start of packet)
-byte XX (length of the data in the packet, not all packets have data) byte CC Command identifier
-XX bytes of packet data (if present)
+byte 0x?? (length of the data in the packet, not all packets have data) byte 0x??
+Command identifier (bit 7 is always 1 for the command byte) XX bytes of packet data (if present).
+Data bytes always have bit 7 set to 0
 </PRE>